statonlab/aurora-galaxy-tools/README.md

 ## Aurora tools

 Aurora tools are a type of Galaxy tools that are wrapped with the R Markdown framework.
-It generalizes Galaxy tool outputs in HTML format.
+Aurora tools make it possible to generalize Galaxy tool outputs in HTML format.
 Aurora tool outputs could be either individual HTML documents or a static website.
-Aurora tools make Galaxy analysis reports better organized, data visualization more interactive and prettier.
+Aurora tools make
+Galaxy analysis reports better organized, data visualization more interactive and prettier.

 ## [Example Outputs from Aurora Tools](https://statonlab.github.io/aurora-tools/)